The ABC’s of TSC (Tuberous Sclerosis Complex)

 What is the Outlook of Patients With TSC?

-Although there's no cure for tuberous sclerosis, many people live a full lifespan.
+Although there's no cure for Tuberous Sclerosis Complex (TSC), many people live a full lifespan.
 However, the prognosis of individuals with TSC varies from individual to individual.
 The severity of the complications determines the long term outlook, and symptoms can range from mild to extremely severe.

 Most individuals who are mildly affected with TSC and receive care can expect an active and productive life with normal life expectancy.
-Children with severe mental disability or uncontrollable seizures usually do poorly.
+However, children with severe mental disability or uncontrollable seizures usually do poorly.

 The tumors in this disease tend to be noncancerous (benign).
 However, some tumors, particularly kidney or brain tumors, can rarely become cancerous.

-New mTOR inhibitor treatments are paving the way for treatments on the skin, kidney and brain that can have an impact on outcomes.
+New mTOR inhibitor treatments are paving the way for treatments on the skin, kidney and brain that can have a positive impact on outcomes.

 Finished: The ABC’s of TSC (Tuberous Sclerosis Complex)